clearlinux/clear-linux-documentation/source/clear-linux/tutorials/aws-web/aws-web.rst

          Figure 3: :guilabel:`Step 1: Choose AMI`

    #.
 A pop-up dialog box appears showing you more information about the
-      :guilabel:`Clear Linux OS Basic` AMI along with the pricing details for running
-      |CL| on different platform configurations as shown in figure 4.
-Select
+      :guilabel:`Clear Linux OS Basic` AMI along with the pricing details for running |CL| on different platform configurations as shown in Figure 4.
-      the :guilabel:`Continue` button.
+      Select the :guilabel:`Continue` button.

       .. figure:: figures/aws-web-4.png
          :scale: 50 %